JamesHagerman/Altera-Cyclone-II-EP2C5T144-blink/README.md

 This is the pain in the butt one that I'll write up later.
 You need to convert the `.pom` output from your compile step to a `.jic` file first.

-Once that's done, `Tools -> Programmer` then make sure you go to `View -> Show Device Tree` then... so on.
+Once that's done, `Tools -> Programmer` then make sure you go to `View -> Show Device Tree` then... so on

+Actually, all of this is kinda described in: [https://www.altera.com/en_US/pdfs/literature/an/an370.pdf](https://www.altera.com/en_US/pdfs/literature/an/an370.pdf)